alanwardubuntu/edujupyter/README.md

 directly from the project web interface with no need for downloading.
 We see this as a great example of open-source technology projects interfacing to create a rich learning environment that promotes student participation in their own learning process.
+However, be warned this option does not work as well as executing the notebook directly on a Jupyter of your choice; in case of difficulties, please do not hesitate to actually download the .ipynb files and proceed from there.

 ## Feedback